didats/DTNumpukViewController/README.md

 ## Support & Contact

-I can't promise to answer any questions regarding this code, but I will try.
+I can't promise to answer any questions regarding this code.
 But I always happy to email telling me that you are using it or just saying thanks.

 If you create an app using the code, I'd also want to hear about it.
 You could find my contact details below: